Why do finance professionals get into this line of work?

 But in the work context, this still doesn’t address the root cause of the problem: shared credit cards.
 If you take a regular corporate card and add expense management tools, you do add some value: employees can add a little extra information after the fact.
 Which is nice.

-But you still have people sharing credit cards, which is risky.
+But you still have people sharing company credit cards, which is risky.
 And now someone has to manually add information to the expense tool - often the manager in charge of the card.
 They still have to chase them if there are no receipts at the end of the month, and they still don't know what the payment was for unless everyone is very diligent.

 Whereas a spend management platform captures the information and the receipts immediately, with no extra work.
 No more shared cards, and no more missing information.